kroma-network/kroma-specs/specs/glossary.md

 The validator reward is calculated using the following formula:
 `(L2 base fee + L2 priority fee) * validator reward scalar / 10000`.

+## Base Reward

+[base-reward]: glossary.md#base-reward

+The base validator reward is given to the vault of the validator who submits the output at [Validator System V2][validator-system-v2].
+The base reward is given in terms of a fixed amount of KRO tokens for each submission.

+## Boosted Reward

+[boosted-reward]: glossary.md#boosted-reward

+The boosted validator reward is given to the vault of the validator who submits the output at [Validator System V2][validator-system-v2].
+The boosted reward is given in terms of KRO tokens, and is calculated using the following formula: $$8 \times arctan(0.01 \times G_i)$$ where $G_i$ is the total amount of KGH NFTs delegated to the output submitter.

 ---